 Over the weekend I flew to Turin.
-I was very excited to head here as I had heard so many incredible things about the place.
-My 24 hours in the city definetly did not disappoint.
+I was excited to head here as I’ve heard so many incredible things about the place.
+My 24 hours in the city definitely did not disappoint.

 If you fly to Turin airport you can get a shuttle bus which takes you into the city for only 7 euros.
-The ride takes about 40 minutes I would say but the journey is stress free.
+The ride takes about 40 minutes but the journey is virtually stress-free.
 This is also the method of how I went back to the airport the following evening so I really recommend.

-In the city itself, a must see is the Egyptian museum!
-Now, let me just say I am not usually a museum fan but this one took me by surprise.
+In the city itself, a must-see is the Egyptian museum!
+Now, let me just say I’m not usually a museum fan but this one took me by surprise.
 Tickets cost 15 euros for an unlimited browse around the place.
-You are given headsets at no extra charge which explain the history of everything you are seeing in 7 different languages.
-It is not hard to miss this place as it is literally smack bang in the middle of the plazas.
-This museum feels that little bit “cooler” than some of the others around so if you fear, like me, that you will get bored after a few minutes I can assure you won’t.
+You’re given headsets at no extra charge which explain the history behind everything in 7 different languages.
+It’s not hard to miss this place as it’s literally smack bang in the middle of the plazas.

-Next I strolled to a bakery/cafe called Freedom which is 100% Gluten free.
-As you probably already know, I have food intolerances so finding somewhere which caters to my needs was amazing, not to mention I had the best freshly baked bread I have ever tried.
-Prices are very reasonable and range between 1 euro to 8 euros depending on what you order.
+Next I strolled to a bakery/café called ‘Freedom’ which is 100% Gluten-Free.
+As you probably already know, I have food intolerances so finding somewhere which caters to my needs was amazing, not to mention I had the best freshly baked bread I’ve ever tried.
+Prices are reasonable and range between 1 euro to 8 euros depending on what you order.

-I spent most of the day exploring the cobbled streets and stuffing myself with gelato.
-For this reason, I don’t have an extensive list of things to recommend because the best holidays are the ones which are not fully planned.
-I always prefer to walk around and see what I can discover rather than planning everything down to a T. (Although I do wish I planned my trip to Belgium hahaha see my previous post to understand what I am talking about!)
+I spent most of the day exploring the streets and stuffing myself with gelato.
+For this reason, I don’t have an extensive list of things to recommend because I had zero set plans.
+I mean, the best holidays are usually the spontaneous ones, right?
+I always prefer to walk around and see what I can discover rather than planning everything down to a T. (Although I do wish I planned my trip to Belgium hahaha – see my previous post to understand what I’m talking about!)